yoctoyotta1024/CLEO/docs/source/usage/examples/examples_levante.rst

 --------------------
 These examples, ``shima2009.py`` and ``breakup.py``, in ``examples/boxmodelcollisions/`` are for a 0-D box model with various collision kernels.
-The setup mimics that in Shima et al. 2009 section 5.1.4 :cite:`shima2009`.
-Note that due to the randomness of the initial super-droplet conditions and the collision algorithm, each run of these examples will not be completely identical, but they should be reasonably similar, and have the same mean behaviour.
+The setup mimics that in Shima et al. 2009 section 5.1.4 :cite:`shima2009`. *Note*: due to the randomness of the initial super-droplet conditions and the collision algorithm, each run of these examples will not be completely identical, but they should be reasonably similar, and have the same mean behaviour.